 Education and Advocacy

-While our students engage in service opportunities that allow them to respond to immediate community needs, we know that the way to make long-term change is to challenge structure of injustice – structures that they learn about first hand through those aforementioned service activities.
-As students build community relationships that allow them to see personally how our neighbors are affected by unjust structures and policies, we accompany them in their journey to growing into more fully informed faithful citizens.
-St. Mary’s students engage in efforts of social justice education and advocacy both on and off campus to help create a shift in our global, national and local community narratives, working intentionally and diligently toward a more just and peaceful world.
+While our students engage in service opportunities that allow them to respond to immediate community needs, we know that the way to make long-term change is to challenge the structure of injustice — structures that they learn about first hand through those aforementioned service activities.
+As students build community relationships that allow them to see personally how our neighbors are affected by unjust structures and policies, we accompany them in their journey to grow into more fully informed faithful citizens.
+St. Mary’s students engage in efforts of social justice education and advocacy both on and off-campus to help create a shift in our global, national and local community narratives, working intentionally and diligently toward a more just and peaceful world.

 Examples of the education and advocacy programs our students participate in is voter education and registration, hosting lectures and group discussions and dialogue, informative sessions on immersion experiences, and educational programming around key social issues such as comprehensive immigration reform, global poverty, hunger and homelessness awareness.
 Our programs are rooted in our Catholic faith tradition and the social teachings we embrace including honoring the dignity of all people, solidarity, subsidiarity and the communal call to work for a more enriched quality of life for all people, focusing most on those who are most vulnerable and are on the margins.

 The Summer of Service Program gives St. Mary’s students the opportunity to host a five-week summer camp for children of the Gateway District, West Side community of San Antonio.
 The purpose of this program is two-fold: to respond to needs of our neighborhood and community, and to offer St. Mary’s University students the opportunity to implement a service project.

 The Office of Community Engagement strives to craft immersion experiences wherever possible in places where the Marianist family has a presence, desiring to connect our students to the broader Marianist family and expose them to the many ways and forms in which our charism comes alive in various communities.